Kerry-G/Ask-Eng/README.md

 # SOEN341-UB2
 School project trying to replicate a Question and Answer Application.

+## Front-End development

+The development of the frontend is in /static.

+The first time you go in the folder
+$ npm install

+To run it in localhost
+$ npm run

 ## Authors

 * **Kerry Gougeon** - [Kerry Gougeon](https://github.com/Kerry-G)